 Vaccination rules can be confusing but it is important to get it right.
 Many bodies such as BHA (horseracing), BE, BSJA and FEI require particular influenza vaccination protocols.
 Below is a summary of their requirements and our vaccine manufacturer's recommendation.
 Please follow links to the appropriate authorities for more detailed information.

 Vaccine manufacturer recommendations; 1st vaccination followed by second at an interval of 4-6 weeks.
 The third vaccination (first booster) is then adminstered 5 months later.
 Foals may be vaccinated from 4 months of age but first vaccination is advised at 5-6 months old.
 Subsequent vaccinations then given on a yearly basis.

 BHA (previously the jockey club)/ Pony Club and BSJA rules; 1st vaccination followed by 2nd vaccination 21-92 days later.
 Third vaccination 150-215 days after the second.
-Subsequent booster must be the same date or earlier the following year.
-Link to rules of racing;
+Please follow link below or contact the clinic for current guidance on subsequent boosters.

 FEI regulations.
 Those horses competing under FEI rules must have received a primary course of 3 vaccinations as above and the most recent booster vaccination must be within 6 calendar months + 21 days on arrival at the competition.
 Horses must also not have been vaccinated within 7 days of arriving at competition.